Nature provides an abundance of material for making natural crafts. Photo from Country Woman Magazine

 Use ribbon that matches your holiday color theme or incorporate a variety of colors.
 Cut ribbon in eight-inch lengths.
 Fold in half, but do not crease.
 Cut a V at both ends of the ribbon.
 The points of the V's should be facing towards the middle of the length of ribbon.
 Set aside until you need to add them to the garland.

-Cinnamon sticks can be left in four-inch lengths, or cut or broken smaller.
+Cinnamon sticks can be left in four-inch lengths or cut or broken smaller.
 A small whole will need to be drilled crossways to facilitate threading if longer pieces are desired.
 Cinnamon pieces that are curled and are approximately one inch or smaller, can be threaded right onto the garland.

 Starting the sequence with a few pieces of dried apple followed by a piece of cinnamon.
 Forming a loop with a piece of ribbon, add one or two pieces.
 A piece of cinnamon and an orange slice(s) round out the sequence.
 Continue in with this order until you have made the project the desired length.
-Note (3) To finish, secure floss as closely to the last item on your garland as possible.
+To finish, secure floss as closely to the last item on your garland as possible.

 Displaying Suggestions